yeikos/js.url/README.md

 **URL()**

-> Create a new instance.
+> Creates a new instance.

 returns instance.

 **URL(url)**

-_url: string or attributes object._
+_url: string, attributes object or DOM element._

-> Create a new instance with an URL defined.
+> Creates a new instance with an URL defined.

 returns instance.

 **URL(url, location)**

-_url: string or attributes object._
+_url: string, attributes object or DOM element._

-_location: string or attributes object._
+_location: string, attributes object or DOM element._

-> Create a new instance with an URL defined in base to the location introduced.
+> Creates a new instance with an URL defined in base to the location introduced.

 returns instance.